Unearth

-Unearth is an American metalcore band from Boston, Massachusetts.
-Formed in 1998, the group has released seven studio albums.
+Unearth is an American metalcore band formed in Boston, Massachusetts, in 1998.
+The group consists of lead guitarist Buz McGrath, vocalist Trevor Phipps, bassist Chris O'Toole, drummer Mike Justian and rhythm guitarist Peter Layman.
+They are currently signed to Century Media Records and have released eight studio albums.
+Their most recent studio album, The Wretched; the Ruinous, was released on May 5, 2023.

 History

 Formation and The Stings of Conscience (1998–2002)

-Unearth was formed by Trevor Phipps, Buz McGrath, Ken Susi, Mike Rudberg, and Chris Rybicki in Boston, Massachusetts in 1998.
-The band began as Point 04 (containing McGrath, Rudberg, and Rybicki), and Susi was recruited soon afterwards.
+Unearth was formed by Buz McGrath, Mike Rudberg, Chris Rybicki and Ken Susi in Boston, Massachusetts in 1998.
+The band began as Point 04 (containing McGrath, Rudberg, and Rybicki), and Trevor Phipps was recruited soon afterwards.
 The band attempted to recruit Phipps while he recovered from appendicitis, but Phipps was reluctant to join.
 However, when Phipps showed up to a jam session for one of Susi's side bands, Unearth was practicing instead, and Phipps agreed to join after hearing the song "Shattered by the Sun."
 The name "Unearth" was coined by drummer Mike Rudberg as he wanted the band to "Unearth" a new sound in the metal and hardcore world.
-Quickly gaining traction in Boston alongside Overcast,Shadows Fall, and other popular Boston NWOAHM bands and given high praise in independent 'Zines, They went on a short Northeast US Tour with Since the Fall and other Metalcore pioneers Arranged By Steve Cossman.
-Buzz McGrath especially adding to their Energetic Live show with incredible vertical air jumps with their new 7 Strings, also new to the Hardcore Scene.
+Quickly gaining traction in Boston alongside Overcast, Shadows Fall, and other popular Boston NWOAHM bands and given high praise in independent 'Zines, They went on a short Northeast US Tour with Since the Fall and other Metalcore pioneers Arranged By Steve Cossman.

 On the small independent label, Endless Fight Records, they released their first EP called Above the Fall of Man in May 1999.
-Unearth then signed to Eulogy Recordings to release The Stings of Conscience in 2001 and the Endless EP in 2002.
+Unearth then signed to Eulogy Recordings to release The Stings of Conscience in 2001, Guitar World dubbed the album "groundbreaking," writing that these "forefathers of metalcore" combined "melodic licks with aggressive riffing in a manner both striking and original."
+They then released the Endless EP in 2002.
 During the process of Endless, Chris Rybicki left the group and was first replaced by former Poison the Well bassist Andrew Abramowitz.
 After Abramowitz left, John Maggard came in.